 Communication comes from a generic email address

-Scammers have become so sophisticated that they use professional-sounding company names and email domains but there are those who still use Hotmail, Gmail or Yahoo! addresses — perhaps to save costs and more convenient to setup.
+Scammers have become so sophisticated that they use professional-sounding company names and email domains.
+However, there are those who still use Hotmail, Gmail, or Yahoo! addresses — perhaps to save costs and more convenient to setup.

-Although users of generic emails should not be automatically associated with scam, use of such type of email addresses are perceived to be less professional and therefore less trustworthy, a step closer to that of a fraudster.
+Although users of generic emails should not be automatically associated with the scam, the use of such type of email addresses is perceived to be less professional and, therefore, less trustworthy, a step closer to that of a fraudster.

 Unreachable contact details

-A company may have a professional looking website complete with details, including promises of money-back guarantee, glowing testimonials and high ratings on review websites.
+A company may have a professional-looking website complete with more information, including promises of the money-back guarantee, glowing testimonials, and high ratings on review websites.

 However, when you check their contact details, none of the options seem to work.
-Their Canadian address might not exist at all, email address does not respond to your inquiry and the number placed is unreachable.
+Their Canadian address might not exist at all, the email address does not respond to your inquiry, and the number placed is unreachable.

 Other tell-tale signs you could be dealing with a scam artist pretending to be an immigration consultant.
-Targeting those who are in the midst of their Canadian visa application, scammers make unsolicited call as an federal employee of IRCC telling the applicants they have failed to comply with certain steps or forgot to submit certain requirements and need to pay a certain amount for an arbitrary fee such as application surcharge or management fee.
+Targeting those who are in the midst of their Canadian visa application, scammers make unsolicited calls as a federal employee of IRCC.
+They tell the applicants they have failed to comply with certain steps or forgot to submit specific requirements and need to pay a certain amount for an arbitrary fee such as application surcharge or management fee.

 Be aware of the following when engaging in a call with a supposed government employee asking about your immigration application update.

-- IRCC will not telephone applicant to collect or follow up about money or payments.
-The only time the government will contact applicants by telephone to get more information from them to continue processing an application, or to ask for more documents.
+- IRCC will not telephone applicants to collect or follow up on money or payments.
+The only time the government will contact applicants by telephone to get more information from them to continue processing an application or to ask for more documents.
 Not about payments.

-Scammer sends email about the supposed discrepancy of the application put forward.
-Content of the purported immigration email appears genuine (with reference numbers, logos and grammar impeccably written).
-But examine content carefully as governing bodies such as the Ontario Immigrant Nominee Program has warned of the following:
+The scammer sends an email about the supposed discrepancy of the application put forward.
+Content of the purported immigration email appears genuine (with reference numbers, logos, and grammar impeccably are written).
+But scrutinize content as governing bodies such as the Ontario Immigrant Nominee Program has warned of the following:

 - Contact phone number should have a corresponding area code identified with a Canadian province

-- Name of immigration agency may not match the current one.
-For example, the letter may refer to Citizenship and Immigration Canada as the immigration authority and not the Immigration, Refugees and Citizenship Canada.
+- The name of the immigration agency may not match the current one.
+For example, the letter may refer to Citizenship and Immigration Canada as the immigration authority and not the Immigration, Refugees, and Citizenship Canada.

 - Scammer may ask applicants to pay through a wire service such as Western Union and not through the official payment gateway.